 \subsection{Observational constraints of the $\Lambda(t)$CDM and $\Lambda$CDM models}

-Based on the MCMC analysis, we obtain the one-dimensional likelihood distributions and the 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence contours for the model parameters using 32 $H(z)$ measurements for the spatially flat $\Lambda(t)$CDM model (left panel of Fig.~\ref{fig:f5}) and the non-flat $\Lambda(t)$CDM model (right panel of Fig.~\ref{fig:f5}).
-Using the combined dataset of 32 $H(z)$ and 13 BAO measurements, we further derive the joint 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence contours for the spatially flat and non-flat $\Lambda(t)$CDM models (Fig.~\ref{fig:f6}), as well as for the standard flat $\Lambda$CDM model and its non-flat extension (Fig.~\ref{fig:f7}).
+Based on the MCMC analysis, we obtained the one-dimensional likelihood distributions and the 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence contours for the model parameters using 32 $H(z)$ measurements for the spatially flat $\Lambda(t)$CDM model (left panel of Fig.~\ref{fig:f5}) and the spatially non-flat $\Lambda(t)$CDM model (right panel of Fig.~\ref{fig:f5}).
+Using the combined data set of 32 $H(z)$ and 13 BAO measurements, we further derived the joint 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence contours for the spatially flat and non-flat $\Lambda(t)$CDM models (Fig.~\ref{fig:f6}), as well as for the standard spatially flat $\Lambda$CDM model and its spatially non-flat extension (Fig.~\ref{fig:f7}).